azh-a/HFI_gutMicrobiome/README.md

 # Impact of Household Food Insecurity (HFI) on the gut microbiome profile of Ethiopian schoolchildren
 This is the official github repository for our paper: -insert appropriate link-

-The full pipeline of all microbiome analysis and ML is attached in `zhu_analysis_clean.Rmd`.
+The full pipeline of our microbiome analysis is attached in `zhu_analysis_clean.Rmd` and includes:
+- alpha diversity analysis
+- beta diversity analysis
+- differential abundance analysis
+- linear discriminant analysis
+- food security status prediction with an ML model
+- functional pathway analysis

 ## Requirements
 R version 4.5.1.